 A mixed methods research design was used to evaluate the implementation and effectiveness of the virtual internship program of the Accountancy and Management Accounting programs at the University of Saint Louis Tuguegarao.
-Using quantitative and qualitative research methods, at least 80% from each program, specifically 88 graduates from BS Accountancy and 115 graduates from BS Management Accounting who participated in the virtual internship program during the School Year 2021-2022 were the respondents for the online closed-ended questionnaire.
-Ten selected students from each program from different agencies participated in the virtual Focus Group Discussion (FGD) during their virtual internship to validate and complement the data.
+The research took place at the University of Saint Louis in Tuguegarao City, Cagayan.
+Using mixed quantitative and qualitative research methods, at least 80% from each program, specifically 88 graduates from BS Accountancy and 115 graduates from BS Management Accounting who participated in the virtual internship program during the School Year 2021-2022 were the respondents for the online closed-ended questionnaire.
+Ten selected students of each program from different agencies during their virtual internship participated in the virtual Focus Group Discussion (FGD) to validate and complement the data.